CalinaWinfield/VisualPortfolio/README.md

 - if .env file is not present create one on back end subfolder and type:
 1. MONGO_URL= "mongodb-connection-string";
 1. PORT=5000
-- Ensure your IP address is allowed to connect with the dabase on MongoDB Atlas
+- Ensure your IP address is allowed to connect with the database on MongoDB Atlas
 - On back end run then server using: "node server.js"

   ### To run the front end